 Roses are one of the most rewarding plants to grow and care for.
 So many colours, varieties and many with truly wonderful scents.
 Roses are the perfect way to add beauty and scent to a sunny spot in any garden or patio!

 Here are our top tips on planting and maintaining roses for a maximum flowering year after year:

 A sunny, open position with minimal trees and shrubs in the bed or border (as they will compete for water, light and nutrients) is perfect for all types of roses.

 Dig a hole twice the size of the rose pot.
 Incorporate growing media such as garden compost or well-rotted farmyard manure into the planting hole.
 Mix a slow-release fertiliser into the soil before positioning the plant.
-Finish by back filling with soil and applying a mulch of garden compost around the base.
+Finish by backfilling with soil and applying a mulch of garden compost around the base.
 You can use a cane to prop your rose so it grows straight up.

 You will need: